reginazhai/Authorship-Deobfuscation/README.md

 # Authorship-Deobfuscation
-This repository contains code and data used in anonymous ACL submission 2022.
+This repository contains code and data used in the paper "[A Girl Has A Name, And It’s ...
+Adversarial Authorship Attribution for Deobfuscation][paper-link]" accepted at ACL 2022.

 ## Requirements
 1. Install Python3